Search here...

 Wining and dining in Franschhoek

-The first time we visited Franschhoek, a few years ago, we stayed at the luxurious The Last Word.
-This time we chose to stay in a cottage and booked Cottage 42 through AirBnB.
+The first time we visited Franschhoek, a few years ago, we stayed at the luxurious boutique hotel, The Last Word.
+The last time we visited, we stayed in a cottage, which we booked through AirBnB.
 The cottage was located on a quiet street and was a mere two minute walk to the main high street.
 It had three bedrooms, a big open plan lounge, dining area and kitchen and outdoor space with a swimming pool.
 It is beautifully decorated with love and care by Belinda, the owner.
 As we were booked to stay at the Belmond Mount Nelson in Cape Town, we enjoyed having a non-hotel experience in Franschhoek – but with all the luxury!

 If you’ve ever experienced South Africa’s winelands, you will know how exceptional the food and wine is.
 On our first day in Franschhoek, straight off the plane (Franschhoek is about an hour’s drive from Cape Town International Airport), we arrived at Cottage 42 at around 1pm on a Saturday and took ourselves off to The Kitchen at Maison.